Schedule view

 Employee metric calculation period

-You can also choose for which period the metrics for all of the employees on the left-hand margin of the Schedule should be displayed.
+You can choose how the metrics are displayed for employees on the left-hand side of the schedule.

 The selectable periods are:

-- Selected period: This is the period you’re currently viewing in Schedule.
+• Selected period: This is the period you’re currently viewing in the schedule.

-- Schedule period: This is configured in Account settings > Agreements > Agreement template.
+• Schedule period: You can configure this in Account settings > Agreements > Agreement template.

-- Balance period: This is configured in Settings > Agreements > Agreement template.
+• Balance period: You can configure this in Settings > Agreements > Agreement template.

 The numbers displayed under an employee's name will change depending upon your selection.
-For instance, Gregory's numbers change depending on:
+For instance, in the images below, Gregory's numbers change depending on:

-Read more about employee metrics in schedule here.
+Read more about employee metrics in the schedule here.

 Metric display mode in Schedule

-In both of the above cases, the metrics by the employee avatar now also display with a percentage sign indicating the percent of nominal hours that are currently scheduled.
+In both of the above cases, the metrics beside the employee avatar also display a percentage sign indicating the percent of nominal hours that are currently scheduled.
 In some cases, the percentage doesn't appear fully - we'll address this shortly.

 Metric